 Ehrlichiosis: This disease affects both people and pets, but it is especially harmful to those with weak immunity as well as young children and older people.
 Ehrlichiosis can cause symptoms like loss of appetite, nose bleeds, joint pains, and lack of energy.

 Aside from the mentioned diseases, there is one illness that every protection dog owner should know about.
 This emerging disease is not necessarily caused by a tick bite unlike the ones mentioned above.
 Rather, it is spread by dogs that have ingested ticks carrying infectious illnesses.
 It is known as the American canine hepatozoonosis or ACH.
-Dogs often remove ticks on their own, and some personal protection dogs eat other animals with infectious ticks.
+Dogs often remove ticks on their own, and some personal protection dogs eat other animals with infected ticks.

 Why You Should Remove Ticks NOW